mfem/mfem/CONTRIBUTING.md

      `[DISCUSS] Hybridized DG [hdg-dev]`

+- If the PR is still a work in progress, add the `WIP` label to it and optionally the `[WIP]` prefix in the title.

 - Add a description, appropriate labels and assign yourself to the PR.
 The MFEM team will add reviewers as appropriate.

 - List outstanding TODO items in the description, see PR #222 for an example.

+- When your contribution is fully working and ready to be reviewed, add the `ready-for-review` label.

+- PRs are treated similarly to journal submission with an "editor" assigning two reviewers to evaluate the changes.
+The reviewers have 3 weeks to evaluate the PR and work with the author to implement improvements and fix issues.

+- After approval, the PR is [tested](#masternext-workflow) for a week with other approved PRs in the `mfem:next` branch.

+- Consider manually running the tests in `tests/scripts` before merging in `mfem:next`, see the [README](tests/scripts/README) file in that directory for more details.

 - Track the Travis CI and Appveyor [continuous integration](#automated-testing) builds at the end of the PR.
-These should run clean, so address any errors as soon as possible.
+These should generally run clean, so address any errors as soon as possible.
+Please ask if you are unsure how to do that.

+- Note that some tests, such as the `branch-history` check in Travis are safeguards that are allowed to fail in certain cases.

+- Other tests, such as the `code-style`, `documentation` and `gitignore` checks in Travis enforce MFEM-specific rules which are explained in the error messages and the `tests/scripts`.

 - If triggered, track the status of LLNL Gitlab tests.
 If failing, ask an _LLNL contributor_ for details.

 ### Pull Request Checklist